Bill Belleville

 NON-FICTION BOOKS:

 • "Deep Cuba: The Inside Story of an American Oceanographic Expedition (University of Georgia Press.
 2002).
-[Kirkus Reviews: ‘Engaging…Eloquent"]
+My account of exploring the remote southern coast of Cuba during the first American oceanographic expedition to that island-nation.
+University of Georgia Press. (cloth & paper)

-• "Sunken Cities, Sacred Cenotes and Golden Sharks: Travels of a Water-Bound Adventurer" (University of Georgia Press.Spring 2004) [Anthology of adventure-travel essays and articles]
+• "Sunken Cities, Sacred Cenotes and Golden Sharks: Travels of a Water-Bound Adventurer" A collection of adventure-travel essays, articles and narrative essays. (cloth)

 • "Best Travel Writing of 2006". ("A Million Years of Memory")

-• "Wild Heart of Florida" (University Press of Florida 1999) ("Whales Once Breached Here")
+• "Wild Heart of Florida" (Whales Once Breached Here) University Press of Florida 1999

-• "Naked: Writers Uncover the Way We Live On Earth" (Everglades) (Four Walls Eight Windows)
+• "Naked: Writers Uncover the Way We Live On Earth" (Everglades) Four Walls Eight Windows Press

 NATIONAL PUBLIC RADIO DOCUMENTARIES & COMMENTARY via WMFE-FM, NPR affiliate